Point-DAE: Denoising Autoencoders for Self-supervised Point Cloud Learning: Experiments

 \subsection{Results on Downstream Tasks}

-We adopt the following two protocols to validate the pre-trained encoder on downstream tasks: \begin{itemize} \item Fine-tuning protocol, where we fine-tune both the pre-trained encoder and the randomly initialized task head on downstream tasks. \item Linear probing protocol, where we freeze the pre-trained encoder and learn a linear support vector machine (SVM) classifier on the extracted features. \end{itemize} In the following studies, results of competitors are either copied from the original papers, reproduced with official codes, or quoted from \cite{wang2021unsupervised,afham2022crosspoint}.
+We adopt the following two protocols to validate the pre-trained encoder on downstream tasks: \begin{itemize} \item Fine-tuning protocol, where we fine-tune both the pre-trained encoder and the randomly initialized classification head on downstream tasks. \item Linear probing protocol, where we freeze the pre-trained encoder and learn a linear support vector machine (SVM) classifier on the extracted features. \end{itemize} In the following studies, results of competitors are either copied from the original papers or quoted from \cite{wang2021unsupervised,afham2022crosspoint}.

 \textbf{Object Classification.} We validate our method on object classification datasets of ModelNet40 and ScanObjectNN.
 The widely-used ModelNet40 dataset \cite{wu20153d} includes about $12K$ synthetic objects shared by $40$ categories, while the challenging ScanObjectNN dataset \cite{uy2019revisiting} consists of about $15K$ scanned point cloud instances shared by $15$ classes.
-As shown in Tab. \ref{Tab:modelnet40}, Point-MA2E consistently outperforms the competitors on the ModelNet40 dataset with various encoder backbones.
-On the challenging ScanObjectNN dataset, our Point-MA2E shows more considerable advantages, as illustrated in Tab. \ref{Tab:scanobjectnn}.
+As shown in Tab. \ref{Tab:modelnet40}, Point-DAE consistently outperforms the competitors on the ModelNet40 dataset with various encoder backbones.
+On the challenging ScanObjectNN dataset, our Point-DAE shows more considerable advantages, as illustrated in Tab. \ref{Tab:scanobjectnn}.

-Our method also achieves better performance with more powerful backbones, as shown by the comparison between standard and hierarchical Transformers.
-The advantages with different backbones, on different datasets, and under different evaluation protocols fully justify the effectiveness of our method.
+Our method also achieves better performance with more powerful backbones, as shown by the comparison between PointNet and DGCNN, and standard and hierarchical Transformers.
+The advantages with different backbones, on different datasets, and under different evaluation protocols fully justify the effectiveness and generality of our method.
 We provide the ModelNet40 results \cite{wu20153d} under the fine-tuning protocol in the \textbf{Supplementary Material} since performance on this simple task is already saturated (\ie, around 94\% accuracy).

-\textbf{Few-shot Classification.} Learning to perform new tasks with few training samples is vital for pre-training.
-To validate this ability, we conduct few-shot classification on ModelNet40 dataset under the $i$-way, $j$-shot setting, where $i$ is the number of randomly selected classes and $j$ is the number of training samples in each class.
-We set $i \in \{5,10\}$ and $j \in \{10, 20\}$ and conduct $10$ independent experiments in each setting for the performance report.
-As presented in Tab. \ref{Tab:few_shot_all}, our Point-MA2E considerably outperforms the CrossPoint by $9.4\%$ in the hardest $10$-way, $10$-shot setting.